malthemorsing/Discord-video-stream/README.md

 npm install discord.js-selfbot-v13@latest
 ```

-Create a new client, and patch its events to listen for voice gateway events:
+Create a new Streamer, and pass it a selfbot Client
 ```typescript
 import { Client } from "discord.js-selfbot-v13";
 import { Streamer } from '@dank074/discord-video-stream';